s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 - 1 is for Alzheimer's Disease (AD)
 - 0 is for Normal Control (NC)

-When the function `__getitem__` is called, an grayscale image and its corresponding label will be retrieved by index.
+When the function `__getitem__` is called, a grayscale image and its corresponding label will be retrieved by index.
 When loading the training set, it will be split into 80% training set and 20% validation set.
 This is to improve the generalization ability of the model.
 This percentage of the split is also commonly used in other tasks.

 ### **Data Preprocessing and Augmentation**
 In the training set, the data is preprocessed and augmented as following: